MoeinSorkhei/Annotation/README.md

 ### Example commands

 All the commands should be run from inside the `src` folder.
+* Make sure the conda environment is active:
+`conda activate annotation2`

 * Creating the seed list (the initial sorted list):
 `python main.py --make_seed_list`